TobyLobster/multiply_test/README.md

 ### 1. Binary Multiplication (Shift and Add)

-This is the classic algorithm found in all good textbooks.
+This is the classic algorithm found in all good textbooks, similar to pen and paper 'long multiplication', but in base 2.
 A friendly introduction is found [here](https://www.llx.com/Neil/a2/mult.html).
 In short, one number is shifted left (doubled) each time around a loop, and the binary bits of the other number are used to determine whether to add this shifted number to a running total.

 This is the method used by most programs that need multiplication.
 It has the advantage that the code is small and it performs reasonably well.
 Also known as [Ancient Egyptian multiplication](https://en.wikipedia.org/wiki/Ancient_Egyptian_multiplication).